Erbil, Kurdistan Region, Iraq (KRI), with occasional travel to other areas of KRI

 Compensation and Benefits

 Competitive salary and benefits commensurate with skills and experience.
-National Compensation Package
+Expat Compensation Package

 About SEED Foundation